 Windows Mobile 7 development is done using the .NET framework.
 The .NET framework is a software framework created by Microsoft for use in creating Windows applications.
 Programmers write applications using one of the several languages supported by the .NET framework, like C#, and the applications then execute inside of a runtime environment called the Common Language Runtime.
 For Windows Phone 7, there are two distinct development approaches you can take when creating your application.

-How to set up an environment to Windows Phone 7 Development?
+How to set up an environment for Windows Phone 7 Development?

 Let’s get started by making sure your development environment is set up correctly.
 You’ll need to be running Windows Vista or Windows 7 and you need to have a DirectX 10 capable graphics card installed in your computer.
 After verifying your requirement download Windows 7 Phone Development Tool from here.